 As a recent visual and physical prediction benchmark, Physion \cite{Physion} evaluates algorithms' physical prediction capability using videos of eight different physical scenarios.
-Compared to Physion, Phy-Q testbed has a more comprehensive set of 15 physical scenarios enabling evaluation of agents in a wider range of physical scenarios.
+Compared to Physion, Phy-Q testbed has a more comprehensive set of 15 physical scenarios enabling the evaluation of agents in a wider range of physical scenarios.
 Phy-Q testbed requires agents to interact with the environment and select the desired action to accomplish physical tasks.
-Therefore, on top of predicting physical events outcome, agents need to apply the acquired physical knowledge to solve new situations, which is considered to be a more advanced type of tasks in bloom’s taxonomy \cite{bt2001}.
-In addition, a study on forward prediction for physical reasoning \cite{Rohit2020} confirms that predicting the outcome in physical events does not necessarily increase performance in domains that require selecting an action.
-Therefore, the research problem focused in Physion is different to the problem in the Phy-Q challenge.
+Therefore, on top of predicting a physical event's outcome, agents need to apply the acquired physical knowledge to solve new situations, which is considered to be a more advanced type of task in Bloom’s taxonomy \cite{bt2001}.
+In addition, a study on forward prediction for physical reasoning \cite{Rohit2020} confirms that higher forward prediction accuracy does not necessarily increase performance in domains that require selecting an action.
+Therefore, the research problem focused on Physion differs from that of Phy-Q.

 Despite Angry Birds being a simplified and controlled physics environment as compared to the much messier real physical world, no AI system has been developed that comes close to human performance.
-As to encourage the development of AI agents that can reason with physics like humans do, the AIBIRDS competition has been organized annually since 2012, mostly collocated with the International Joint Conference on Artificial Intelligence \cite{AIBirds}.
+To encourage the development of AI agents that can reason with physics as humans do, the AIBIRDS competition has been organized annually since 2012, mostly held at the International Joint Conference on Artificial Intelligence \cite{AIBirds}.
 Since then, many different AI approaches have been proposed, ranging from modern deep reinforcement learning methods to more old-school heuristic methods, e.g. qualitative physical reasoning methods.
-However, none of these approaches have reached the milestone of achieving human level performance.
-One major reason is that the agent performance in the competition does not enable an agent developer to identify the physical scenarios that agent falls short.
+However, none of these approaches has reached the milestone of achieving human level performance.
+One major reason is that an agent's performance in the competition does not enable an agent developer to identify the physical scenarios that the agent falls short of.
 This is because the tasks in the competition are generally complex with multiple physical scenarios within the same task.
-In this work, we show how the Phy-Q testbed can be used towards guiding the competition agents through a systematic evaluation of agents performance.
+In this work, we show how the Phy-Q testbed can be used towards guiding the competition agents through a systematic evaluation of agents' performance.

-\section{Phy-Q Testbed}
+\subsection{Phy-Q Testbed}